 The founders of Hermetica, John and Clara Molloy, spent two years developing their hybrid, alcohol-free formula.
 (They also happen to be the founders of another Byrdie-favorite fragrance line, Memo.)
 Greenlion is an assertive green musk we can't stop smelling, while Sandalsun has overtones of vanilla and hazelnut for a perfect winter scent.
 Other than being alcohol-free, Hermetica also happens to be socially conscious from the top down: It sources molecules sustainably to create its scents and package them in recycled glass.

 Phlur, pronounced like the French word for flower, is a fragrance line that wants to reimagine the way you wear and discover perfume.
-Byrdie features editor Amanda Montell is a fan of its sustainably made packaging, its smart design, and the fact that it lists all of its all-natural ingredients online.
+Byrdie contributor Amanda Montell is a fan of its sustainably made packaging, its smart design, and the fact that it lists all of its all-natural ingredients online.
 “These perfumes smell expensive,” she said, naming the fresh Hanami and spicy Moab as her personal favorites.